Lievere/ITCMSY1-Case-Study/README.md

 # ITCMSY1-Case-Study
 A mockup proposal-website simulating A service for a simulated mid-sized enterprise.
 Accomplished in fulfillment of ITCMSY1 @ De La Salle University.

+To set up, after unzipping, click on the overviewPage.html file to get started.
+There will be a navigation page on the bottom portion of the website.
+In the other portions of the file, you are also able to navigate through different parts by clicking on the words/parts of the report on the upper right of the website.